wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/3-manage-content-searches.md

  -  Reenter many previously used content locations when creating a new search, which saves time and effort.
  -  Reduce the size of the search results.
 For example, if you have a search that returns too many results to export, you can clone the search and then add a search condition based on a date range to reduce the number of search results.

-Cloning a Content Search is accomplished by copying and running the script that appears in the [Clone a Content Search page in the Microsoft 365 Compliance Portal](/microsoft-365/compliance/clone-a-content-search?azure-portal=true).
+Cloning a Content Search is accomplished by copying and running the script that appears in the [Clone a Content Search page in the Microsoft 365 Purview compliance Portal](/microsoft-365/compliance/clone-a-content-search?azure-portal=true).
 This page includes a list of prerequisites to running the script, a copy of the script itself, and instruction on editing and running the script.

-Once you run the script to create the clone, you can edit and run the new search in the Security &amp; compliance portal.
+Once you run the script to create the clone, you can edit and run the new search in the Microsoft 365 Purview compliance portal.

 ### Search for and delete email messages